evelynmitchell/DimensionMixer/docs/index.md

 !!! example "pip install (recommended)"

     === "headless"
-        The headless installation of `zeta` is designed for environments where graphical user interfaces (GUI) are not needed, making it more lightweight and suitable for server-side applications.
+        The headless installation of `DimensionMixer` is designed for environments where graphical user interfaces (GUI) are not needed, making it more lightweight and suitable for server-side applications.

         ```bash
         pip install git+https://github.com/evelynmitchell/DimensionMixer.git